chu-mirror/mweb/README.md

 This project is migarating to scheme.

-There's two building targets planned, but only classic supported now.
+There are two targets planned, but only _classic_ supported now.
 ```
 $ make classic
 ```